digirati-co-uk/canvas-panel/about.md

 CanvasPanel therefore needs to be able to understand and render Canvases annotated onto Canvases.
 Once it can do this, it has an interesting new capability: 2-up, or n-up renderings of content are the same thing as the single canvas view.
 If you want a 2-up, paged view, just construct a new Canvas on the fly, annotate the two pages onto it in the right places, and send the new Canvas to be rendered - CanvasPanel doesn’t care, it’s all just a single canvas.
 Nothing new is required for facing pages renderings of two Canvases, the containing application constructs a new Canvas with the two facing canvases positioned correctly and then passes this to CanvasPanel.

 When combined with iiifManifestLayouts’ approach to thumbnails, this becomes really interesting. iiifManifestLayouts renders a canvas using its thumbnail property until the canvas is big enough in the viewport to require “full” rendering (and returns to thumbnail when it drops back down).
 An n-up display created by annotating multiple canvases onto a single parent canvas then works like iiifManifestLayouts.
 The thumbnail selection code can be further enhanced, including support for non-image thumbs.
 Performance is optimized by not loading or rendering canvas resources until the canvas is ready, or big enough to make rendering that content useful.
 This deferred loading is still useful in 1-up mode where CanvasPanel can evaluate what content is available for quick display while the canvas content loads.

-The UV’s left hand thumb panel, opened-out gallery view and Mirador’s thumbnail strip could all be implemented by CanvasPanel with appropriate behaviour - although the UV’s iiif-gallery-component has additional functionality and potential Collection-handling capabilities that might not make this approach worthwhile.

 ## Scene Evaluation